 The Dominican Republic forms part of the eastern portion of Hispaniola.
 It is one of the largest Caribbean countries by size, covering about 18,700 square miles.
 It has a population of approximately 10 million people.
 The majority of the people (about 3 million) live in the capital, Santo Domingo.
-Over 70% of the population is of mixed origin while 15% are white and 11% are black.
-Other minor ethnic groups in the country are the Asian, especially Chinese, and Europeans (mostly Spanish whites).
-There are also few Jewish migrants in the Dominican Republic.
-The country’s population is mainly Spanish-speaking.
-The variant of Spanish language spoken in the country is known as Dominican Spanish.
-English and French are mandatory foreign languages.
+Spanish is the official language and the most spoken language in the Dominican Republic.

 Official Language Of The Dominican Republic

-The Spanish is the official language of the Dominican Republic.
-However, there are variants of Spanish language are spoken in different parts of the country.
-The commonly used Spanish dialect in the country is the Dominican Spanish.
+As stated, Spanish is the official language of the Dominican Republic.
+However, different variants of the Spanish language are spoken across the country.
+The most commonly used Spanish dialect in the country is Dominican Spanish.
 Dominican Spanish is a subset of Caribbean Spanish based on Canarian and Andalusian dialects of Southern Spain.
 It also borrows some words from Arawak language.
-It includes some of the Spanish words that are not used in the modern Spanish anymore while some words are borrowed from the African languages spoken by Africans who came to the island after the Taino extinction.
+It includes some of Spanish words that are not used in modern Spanish anymore while some words are borrowed from the African languages spoken by Africans who came to the island after the Taino extinction.
 The Spanish language is spoken by and/or understood by over 90% of the country’s population.
 It is used in business and commerce, schools, and government offices.
 Most of the media publications are also in Spanish.

 Foreign Languages Spoken In The Dominican Republic

 English is one of the foreign languages recognized by the government of the Dominican Republic.
-It is a mandatory language in schools despite the poor quality of teaching.
-English is mostly spoken by tourists visiting the country and expatriates who are unable to speak Spanish at all.
+It is a mandatory language in schools.
+English is mostly spoken by tourists visiting the country and expatriates.
 Apart from English, French is also a mandatory foreign language taught in schools.
 Other notable foreign languages spoken in the Dominican Republic include Chinese, Italian, and Japanese.